Fanneyyy/my-pokedex/README.md

 - GraphQL API https://graphql-pokemon.now.sh/ (already set up)

 ### Scoring and Reward
-The team with the highest score wins.
+The team with the highest score wins (or first to finish!).
 E.g. if team A has 50 points and team B has 40 points, team A will be the winner.
 (Please don't name your team either A or B, they are taken!)
 The reward will depend on the winners 🤷.

 ## Run Project